National Council on Public History: History

 The National Council on Public History was established in 1979 as the professional organization of a growing movement advocating and practicing collaborative and interdisciplinary historical scholarship outside the boundaries of academia.
-With its emphasis on community engagement and activism, the term "public history" united people already practicing historical work outside of the classroom, including archivists, museum professionals, government historians and policy-makers, preservationists, oral historians, historical consultants, and more.
+With its emphasis on community engagement and activism, the term "public history" united people who were already practicing historical work outside of the classroom, including archivists, museum professionals, government historians and policy-makers, preservationists, oral historians, historical consultants, and more.

 The organization was co-founded by historian Philip L. Cantelon and the formation of NCPH can be traced back to a 1978 public history conference in Phoenix, Arizona.
 Organized by G. Wesley Johnson of the University of California, Santa Barbara and funded by a grant from the Arizona Humanities Council, the conference's success resulted in the planning of the first national conference the following year.

 In 1979, the first formal national meeting of public historians took place in Montecito, California, near the University of California, Santa Barbara, with funding support from the Rockefeller Foundation and the National Endowment for the Humanities.
 Out of the 1979 conference, a steering committee was set up to explore the formation of a professional organization.
-The steering committee met in Washington, D.C. on September 14, 1979, where they voted to create the National Council on Public History.
+The steering committee met in Washington, D.C., on September 14, 1979, where they voted to create the National Council on Public History.
 NCPH was incorporated in the District of Columbia on May 2, 1980.

-The current president of the association is Marla Miller.
-The NCPH Executive Office is located on the campus of Indiana University-Purdue University Indianapolis (IUPUI), and the current Executive Director is Stephanie Rowe.
+The current president of the association is Denise Meringolo.
+The NCPH Executive Office is located on the campus of Indiana University Indianapolis (IUI), and the current executive director is Stephanie Rowe.
 The association has partnered with a range of organizations and government agencies, including the National Coalition for History, Organization of American Historians, American Association for State and Local History, American Council of Learned Societies, National Park Service, and the U.S. Department of Education.
 The National Council on Public History's Annual Meeting is held every spring.